VenuGopal1899/Django-React-CRUD/README.md

 Read, Update,Delete) on the Employee Records of XYZ Company.
 **Requirements :**
 - List the Employee Records of XYZ Company
-- User should be Create (Add new employee), Read (Read the list of employees), Update (Update the details of existing employee) and Delete (Delete an employee from the list)
+- User should be able to perform Create (Add new employee), Read (Read the list of employees), Update (Update the details of existing employee) and Delete (Delete an employee from the list)
 - Only Authenticated Users should be able to perform Create, Update